 With rampant technological advancement in the 21st century, everything is about consumers nowadays.
 Many website and app holders see disheartening statistics of users abandoning them in a matter of seconds and are left questioning their efforts.
 The most straightforward reason for this is that the best technology does not demand users to spend too much of their time and exhaust their already busy brains.
 The problem seems to lie with poor UX/UI design failing to create an instant attraction to your app.

 Indeed, these two aspects form the pillars to prevent your users from experiencing the gentlest nudge in knocking down their attention.
 Hence, setting the UX/UI design strategy has the potential to make or break your brand.
 Well, is that all?
 Not really!
 UI design and the expectations of the users are ever-changing.
 You are not done with an effective UI/UX technology lest you are well-informed of current trends and leverage them whenever possible.
 Significantly, the Covid-19 pandemic has immensely changed the way we “internet.”
-There has been a shift in behavioral patterns, with the virus outbreak pushing us in front of the screens for work, play, and entertainment, making way to an entirely new set of trends for 2021.
+There has been a shift in behavioral patterns, with the virus outbreak pushing us in front of the screens for work, play, and entertainment, making way to an entirely new set of UI design trends.
 Without much delay, here we go!

 The easiest way to encourage user engagement is by making your product stand out.
 And what’s more aesthetically pleasing than a minimal and straightforward, readable UI with no fancy additions?
 With minimalism under preference, it’s safer to shun gaudy and flashy colors but use vivid ones with a softer gradation so that users remember and differentiate your products.